 Mixing one tablespoon of salt with a glass of warm water is one of the most common toothache relief treatments.
 All you need to do is gargle/rinse the mouth with the mixture, and you should experience relief.
 You can repeat as much as necessary.

-While none of these toothache remedies are a complete substitute for professional dental care, they can help reduce your discomfort until you have time to make it into an emergency dentist.
+While none of these toothache remedies is a complete substitute for professional dental care, they can help reduce your discomfort until you have time to make it into an emergency dentist.
 If you have a dental emergency that needs treatment, contact our emergency dentist in Rochelle, Illinois.
 We would be happy to help.
 If you have a less-urgent dental issue, feel free to book an appointment online today!